Terms of Service

 In this Agreement, unless the context otherwise requires:

-28.28 a reference to $ or dollars refers to the currency of Australia from time to time.
+a reference to $ or dollars refers to the currency of the United States of America from time to time, unless otherwise indicated as referring to the currency of Australia, from time to time.